join-monster/join-monster/docs/call-function.md

 We haven't actually seen the module get used yet...

 Import `joinMonster`.
 Have the top-most field that maps to a SQL table implement a resolver function that calls `joinMonster`.
-Simply pass it the AST info (this includes the parsed query and your schema definition), a "context" object (which can be empty for now), and a callback that takes the SQL as a parameter, calls the database, and returns the data (or a `Promise` of the data).
+Simply pass it the **resolve info** (this is the 4th parameter of the resolver, which includes the parsed query and your schema definition), a "context" object (which can be empty for now), and a callback that takes the SQL as a parameter, calls the database, and returns the data (or a `Promise` of the data).

 ```javascript
 import joinMonster from 'join-monster'